Building on a Strong Past to Create a Stronger Future

 HISTORY: In the 1920s, game commissions throughout the West began to assume responsibilities for the management of game and fish resources.
 In 1922, these visionary managers formed the precursor of today’s WAFWA to advocate for state management authority and to foster regional cooperation.
-After nearly 100 years, that leadership work by WAFWA continues.
+After 100 years, that leadership work by WAFWA continues.

 Jennifer Psyllakis (BC)